bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 Keep that in mind!

-Now, let's gear up like proper mathematicians and start coming up with some syntax here.
+Now, let's gear up like proper mathematicians and start coming up with some syntax.
 We're going to come up with a way to describe fragments of chess boards as algebraic expressions.
-In fact, we're going to come up with an "algebra of chessboard fragments".
+In fact, we're going to come up with an "algebra of chess positions".
 Here we go!..

 Here is a "board fragment":